Open Access Dissertation

 To gain insight into the cellular functions of CycY and to identify signaling pathways to which it belongs, I used RNA interference (RNAi) to knock down CycY expression in specific tissues.
 I show that CycY is required for wing growth and wing vein development.
 I also show that CycY genetically interacts with Snr1 and Brm, two components of the Brm ATP-dependent chromatin remodeling complex, and that CycY can physically interact with Snr1.
 Furthermore, I show that downstream targets of the Brm complex are misregulated in CycY mutants.
 Taken together, these data suggest that CycY may be involved in gene regulation by modulating Brm complex activity.

 Liu, Dongmei, "Determination Of The Essential Functions Of A Conserved Cyclin, Cyclin Y, In Drosophila" (2010).
 Wayne State University Dissertations.
-Paper 20.
+20.